 An equestrian college program is designed to provide students wanting to excel their skills beyond their high school experience and continue learning and competing into adulthood.
+They work with places to help you do your homework.
 There are over 500 equestrian colleges for admission in the current 2021 academic year, with scholarships available for those who qualify.

 - Auburn University, Alabama, is a grant-funded college home to a horse center fitted for teaching, researching, and performing its equestrian students.